Russian Region with Highest Level of IT Crime Named

 The Ministry of Internal Affairs has compiled a ranking of regions with the highest level of IT crime.
-The leaders for 2024 are the Republics of Mordovia, Mari El, and Tatarstan.
+According to the results of 2024, the Republics of Mordovia, Mari El, and Tatarstan are the leaders.

 The share of crimes in the field of information technology in Mordovia amounted to more than 63%, in Mari El — almost 62%, and in Tatarstan — 57%.